orbitalquark/textadept/docs/api.md

    omitted for lexer-agnostic matching.
 - *word_list*:  Either a string name of the word list to match from if *lexer* is given, or, if *lexer* is omitted, a list of words or a string list of words separated by spaces.
 - *case_insensitive*:  Optional boolean flag indicating whether or not the word match is case-insensitive.
-The default value is `false`.

 Usage: